CopeBrandon/HabitYouHeard/ThingsIdChange.md

 # Things I'd Change
 - Maybe allow you to pull up a list of habit meta?
 - Finish email feature.
 Needs formatting, and a page or button.
-- Update taskbar to contain all buttons on all pages, except for the page it is currently on.
 - Responsive size for all components:
     - Clamp width of tooltip on habit description if it gets too long.
 Maybe force a maximum size?
     - Size of description box minimum size?